MicroEJ/docs/PlatformDeveloperGuide/uiChangeLog.rst

 	* Wrong rendering of an antialiased arc with 360 angle.
 	* Debug option com.is2t.microui.log=true fails when there is a flying image.
 	* Gray scale between gray and white makes magenta.
-	* Minimal size of some buffers set by user is never checked .
+	* Minimal size of some buffers set by user is never checked.
 	* The format of a RAW image using "display" format is wrong.
 	* Dynamic image width for platform C1/2/4 may be wrong.
 	* Wrong pixel address when reading from a C2/4 display.